-Q&A and polls platform is one of those tools that help you pull the audience into your event and let them co-create it in real-time participation.
-In this article we evaluate the best tips and examples how you can get the most of Q&A and polls platform from the Worksup event app.
+Q&A and polls platform is one of those tools that help you pull the audience into your event.
+It also lets them co-create it in real-time participation.
+In this article, we evaluate examples of how to get the most of the Q&A and polls from the Worksup virtual events platform.

-While the tasks in Worksup interactive mobile event app are easy to use, you need to think a bit in advance about how to incorporate Q&A and polls platform into the structure of your event.
-Here are simple tips how you can use Q&A platform:
+The tasks in the Worksup interactive virtual events platform are made easy to use.
+Think in advance about how to incorporate Q&A and polls into the structure of your event.
+Here are simple tips about how you can use the Q&A platform.

 Technical equipment and requirements

 Q&A platforms are the most efficient when questions are displayed live on the wall or on the screen.
-We have personally noticed in our events that audience feels more encouraged to submit and like more questions when they see them on the big screen.
-Also, make sure you have fully working computer with the Internet connection where you can moderate questions, a projector for presentation and a screen or a clean wall where you can present the questions.
+The audience feels more encouraged to submit and like more questions when they see them on the big screen.
+Also, make sure you have a fully working computer with a good Internet connection where you can moderate questions.
+A projector for presentation and a screen or a clean wall where you can present the questions – another must-have.

 Q&A with upvotes, Worksup virtual events platform

-Including the technical requirements, do not forget to inform your audience about wifi and how they can login and use the event app (simple user guide slide).
-Also, why not give them a warm up exercises like a simple poll or task like “make a fun selfie,” so they could get use to using the conference app.
+Don’t forget to inform the audience about wifi and how to log in and use the virtual events platform.
+Also, why not give them warm-up exercises like a simple poll or tasks like “make a fun selfie”.
+It’ll help to get used to using the virtual conference app.

-Remind your guests repeatedly throughout the event that they can ask questions, vote in polls and rate speakers to enjoy fully the potential of event engagement system Worksup.
-Inform your guests few weeks before the event about the login requirements and send them event ID.
+Remind your guests to ask questions, vote in polls and rate speakers to enjoy the virtual events platform to the fullest.
+Inform your guests a few weeks before the event about the login requirements and send them the event ID.
 Also, do not forget to ask questions about the topics beforehand, so you would discuss the most relevant information at the event.